BartenderWinery/Decentralized-Motion/README.md

 ***

 # Reality dimensions
-- 1D. -Not yet underway
+- 1D. -Currently being worked on
 - 2D. -Currently being worked on
 - 3D. -Not yet underway
 - 4D. -Not yet underway